 Julius confesses that breaking a racial barrier was not his primary goal.
 He says "I was a jock, plain and simple," he said.
 "I didn't care about civil rights or making a mark.
 I just wanted to play big-time football."

 However, Julius was not naïve about racial issues.
 He said “I soon found out that there were probably a lot of racists on campus, but there were far more people who gave a damn about you as an individual as opposed to the color of your skin.”
 He soon learned that UT was not a racial madhouse.

 Julius says he never felt pressure as the first black varsity football player at Texas.
 He said he was too busy wrapped up in the events of each moment, class, workout, dinner, study hall, practice, and friends.
 He said "I had no real time or hard-drive space in my brain to step back and worry over how potentially ominous it was to become a black member of the University of Texas football team and all of the horrifying things that, from a historical perspective, could happen to black people who dare to accept a role in opening up historically white institutions."

 Julius roomed with a another black his freshman year, but by Julius Sophomore year he was the only black on the team, and Coach needed a roommate for Julius.
 As in all sports, Seniors are the leaders of the team, so Coach Royal decided a senior would help facilitate Julius transition to the varsity.
-Billy Dale volunteered to room with Whittier.
-Coach made the right decision.
+Billy Dale volunteered to room with Whittier and the transition went fairly smoothly.
 Julius says he never was exposed to any outright racist outbursts from teammates, but he did recognize slights by teammates.
 He was never invited out drinking or to parties with his teammates, and though racial slurs were never directed at him, Whittier heard them when his fellow Longhorns forgot he was in the room.